Please find below the programme for Behavioural Analysis 2018, outlining the key subjects to be discussed in Cardiff.

 13.50 The Art of Questioning: having THE conversation

-The manner in which one responds to a perceived threat depends on the operating environment, but the earlier one can intervene the better.
+The manner in which one responds to a perceived threat can depend on the operating environment, but the earlier one can intervene the better.
 Often the first step is to initiate a conversation in a non-confrontational style.
-Delegates will consider the various interview styles which can be applied in protecting a venue or transportation hub.
-This session will include a practical demonstration of questioning techniques.
+With time pressures and potentially uncooperative individuals, the objective is often to acquire and analyse the maximum amount of accurate information in as little time as possible.
+Delegates will consider the various interview styles which can be applied in protecting a venue or transportation hub, and how to best protect eyewitness memory should an attack occur.

 14.20 Emergency Response: when you think the threat is real

 Perhaps the greatest challenge for the security operative is knowing what to do when they feel a person they initially suspected of having negative intent is actually about to commit a criminal act.
 All too often responses become watered down by either excessive reporting channels or a preference for keeping people under surveillance...potentially until it's too late.
 At one end of the scale the observer may be faced with the protestor, who means no harm, or streaker who is exhibitionist in nature, yet at the other end is the suicidal terrorist who must be stopped before reaching their intended target.
 This presentation looks at the more ominous behavioural indicators, based on specific case references, and sets out a tactical plan for organisations wishing to actively deploy crowd surveillance techniques.
 Using Munich's 2017 Oktoberfest as a case study, we show how an event can be better secured by empowering security officers to take appropriate action when faced with an imminent threat.

 14.45 Insider Threat Response: identifying radicalisation in the workplace